IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 To make this happen, let's make use of the `translate` action part of the `Watson` package.

 Hence, we first need to create an instance of the `Watson Language Translator` service.
-To do so click the `Catalog` (not the `Browse Public Packages`) link at the top right of the screen.
+To do so click the `Catalog` link at the top right of the screen.
 From the menu appearing on the left of the screen select `Watson`.
 Next, click `Language Translator`.
 Leave all settings as they are and click the `Create` button at the bottom right of the screen.
 Next, switch to the `Service Credentials` tab and click the `View Credentials` link.
 Note down `username` and `password`.

-Now, let's try to understand how the mentioned package and action works.
-Hence, navigate back to the OpenWhisk UI and its catalog (`Browse Public Packages`) and click the `Watson Translator` package.
-Click the `translator` action and read the description as well as the sample input and output to understand its purpose.

-Next, to be able to use Watson, we need to create a binding.
-Hence, click the `New Binding` button at the left of the screen.
-Then, specify an arbitrary name and select the `Language Translator` instance you have created before (or specify an arbitrary name and the `username` and `password` you noted down before) and click `Save Configuration`.

-Next, select the binding (if not already selected), make sure that the `translator` action is still being selected, and click `Run this Action`.

-Specify the following input and click the `Run with this Value` (you may need to click `Make It Live` before) button:
+Now we are ready to use the `Watson Language Translator Service`.
+To use it, we go back to the `Actions` section and click the `Create` button to create a new action.
+This time we select `Create Sequence`.

+You have to choose a name for your sequence.
+To use the public `Watson Language Translator` package, you have to select `Use public` packages and select `Watson Translator`.

+Afterwards select the `translator` action and create a new binding by clicking `New Binding`.
+You have to specify a name for your binding.
+You can take something like `myWatsonTranslator`.
+As Instance we select `Input your own credentials`.
+Now you can enter your username and password.
+Now you can click `Create` to create your sequence.

+To view your new action, go back to the `Actions` section.
+Now you can see a new package on the bottom of the screen, that is called `myWatsonTranslator`.
+Click on the `translator` action to see its code.
+You can also invoke the action directly.

+To do this, click on `Change Input` and enter the following:

 ```json
 {